Generation

 Below are a few flags to customize the test generation.
 Additional flags are explained here.

-• Compared to other commands, test generation from trace does not require a specified URL - we extract the various endpoints directly from the trace.
+• NOTE: Unlike other commands, test generation from a trace does not require a specified URL - we extract all relevant information directly from the trace.

 • --language: Specifies the test output language.